Last Updated on December 24, 2023 by Pamela MacNaughtan

-A hidden gem, literally, in Old Quebec City, Saint-Louis Forts & Châteaux National Historic Site is an important piece of Quebec City’s history.
-The remains of a fort and châteaux, which played an integral role in defense of the colony of New France and housed governors, is a fascinating archaeological crypt.
+An archaeological gem, literally, in Old Quebec City, Saint-Louis Forts & Châteaux National Historic Site is an important piece of Quebec City’s history.
+The remains of a fort and châteaux, which played an integral role in the defense of the colony of New France and housed governors, are a fascinating archaeological crypt.

 A National Historic Site the entire family can enjoy (it looks like underground castle ruins, who wouldn’t love that?!).